-There is no national screening programme in the UK for eye cancer.
-These cancers are not common and there are no specific tests available to screen for eye cancers.
+There is no national screening programme in the UK for all types of eye cancer.
+These cancers are not common and there are no suitable screening tests available.

 You may notice symptoms of eye cancer yourself.
-This is a very rare cancer, but if you notice any changes in the way your eye looks or feels, see your GP.
+This is a very rare cancer and so your symptoms may be due to another eye condition.
+But see your GP or optician if you notice any changes in your eyesight, or in the way your eye looks or feels.